Kava-Labs/kava-devnet/spec/kava.md

-# USDX
+# Kava

-USDX is a collateralized debt position system built on Cosmos.
+Kava is a collateralized debt position system built on Cosmos.

 ## Background